 Luna Yasui is part of the Civic Engagement and Government team and supports young organizers and leaders seeking transformative and innovative solutions to inequality.
 She draws on over 20 years of experience advocating for racial and gender justice in ways that center the experience of communities most impacted by inequality, with a focus on people of color, women, immigrants, and LGBT people.

-Before joining the foundation in 2012, Luna worked at the Open Society Foundations, where she managed a portfolio focused on gender justice, LGBT rights, and the rights of lower-wage workers.
-She has been a key leader in supporting the work of the LGBT movement and forging effective alliances across social justice sectors.
+Prior to joining the foundation, Luna worked at the Open Society Foundations, where she managed a portfolio focused on advancing gender justice, LGBT rights, and low-wage worker rights.

-Prior to her work in philanthropy, Luna served as an advocate and attorney at a number of social justice organizations.
-As associate director and policy director at Chinese for Affirmative Action, she established the organization's first LGBT rights project and oversaw a variety of racial justice and immigrant rights policy and advocacy initiatives in areas ranging from language access and voter protection to economic development.
-In her legal work, Luna focused on protecting workers' rights and promoting economic opportunity, first as a staff attorney with the Immigrant Day Labor Project of the National Employment Law Project and later as a staff attorney at Bay Area Legal Aid, representing individuals on public assistance who were facing legal barriers to employment.
+Before joining philanthropy, Luna served as an organizer and policy advocate at a number of social justice organizations, working on issues ranging from language rights and voter protection to workforce development.
+Trained as an attorney, her legal work focused on protecting low-wage workers’ rights and promoting economic opportunity, first as an attorney with the Immigrant Day Labor Project of the National Employment Law Project, and later as a staff attorney at Bay Area Legal Aid, where she represented individuals on public assistance who were facing legal barriers to employment.

-Luna received her juris doctor degree from the University of Pennsylvania's School of Law, where she was a public interest fellow.
-She graduated from Brown University with a concentration in political science.
+Luna earned a law degree from the University of Pennsylvania School of Law, where she was a public interest fellow, and a BA from Brown University.